mathurinm/mathurinm.github.io/_posts/2024-09-04-presentation_advice.md

 **TLDR**: Never underestimate how easily and quickly you can lose the audience, and how hard it is for them to catch up afterwards.
 A presentation is very different from writing a paper or report.
-Your slide should only be a visual support for what you say.
+Your slides should only be a visual support for what you say.
 **Technicalities like equations with heavy notation, tables, complex figures are the enemy.**
-Use plenty of examples, figures, simple terms and explanations.
+Instead, use plenty of examples, figures, simple terms and explanations.